Lebanon's Hassan Diab aims to form government within '6 weeks' | DW | 20.12.2019

 Former Prime Minister Saad Hariri stepped down earlier this month amid the protests.

-When asked whether the new government would represent Hezbollah, Diab said: "The government will represent the face of Lebanon."
+When asked whether the new government would represent Hezbollah, Diab said: "It will represent the face of Lebanon."

 Lebanon's political system is intentionally divided along sectarian lines to ensure the inclusion of the country's diverse ethnic and religious communities.